G-On-dev/homebridge-g-on-alice/README.md

 # Features

 * Supports one HomeBridge, running on the same host as this plugin
-* Supports the following HomeKit accessory types: Lightbulb, Outlet, Switch, Fan and Thermostat.
+* Supports the following HomeKit accessory types: Lightbulb, Outlet, Switch, Fan, Thermostat and others.
 * This plugin does not have any devices or accessories that are visible from Homekit, and does not need to be added on the Home app.

 # Supported devices

+* Support for Light Bulbs (on/off, brightness, color change and color temperature for white light)
-* Support for Light Bulbs, Switches and outlets
+* Support for Switches and outlets (on/off)
-* Support for Thermostats
+* Support for Thermostats (target heating cooling ctate, target and current temperature, target and current humidity),
-* Support for Color Light Bulbs and Colour Temperature of white Light bulbs (not yet)
+* Support for Heater/Cooler (on/off, target heating cooling ctate, current temperature, rotation speed)
+* Support for Humidifier Dehumidifier (on/off, current humidity, relative humidity dehumidifier or humidifier threshold (only one is available), rotation speed)
+* Support for Air Purifier (on/off, rotation speed)
-* Support for Fans (not tested yet)
+* Support for Door, Window, Window Covering (open/close, target position)
-* Support for Garage Doors
+* Support for Garage Door Opener, Lock Mechanism (open/close)
+* Support for Buttons (single, double, long press)
+* Support for Sensors: Temperature, Humidity, Light, Carbon Dioxide (level and status low battery)
+* Support for Air Quality Sensor (PM10 Density, PM2.5 Density, VOC Density, status low battery)
+* Support for Binary Sensors: Contact, Leak, Motion, Occupancy, Smoke (level and status low battery)
+* Support for Fan (on/off, rotation speed)
+* Support for Valve, Faucet (on/off)
+* Support for Televisions, Television Speakers, Speakers (on/off, play/pause, mute, volume)
 * Support up to 100 accessories

 Alice device names are the same as the homebridge device names.